mos3abof/mos3abof.github.io/content/enabling-fingerprint-ubuntu.md

 I have Ubuntu 13.04 installed on it, so Ifter a very simple google search, I fired up my terminal by hitting `ctrl+alt+t` and followed these steps :

 1\.
-Add the fingerprind reader integration repository to the apt-get packages repositories :
+Add the fingerprint reader repository to the apt-get packages repositories :

 ```bash